Skip to main content

 Adding and configuring a proxy checker

-Go to the "Proxy Checker" menu and click "Add Checker" or select "Edit" from the dropdown menu in an existing proxy checker.
-This takes you to the proxy checker configuration page.
+Go to the "Proxy Checker" menu and click "Add checker" or select "Edit" from the dropdown menu of an existing proxy checker.
+You will be taken to the proxy checker settings page.

 Add Proxy Checker

-If necessary, set the required number of threads for checking proxies (Check Threads), select the proxy type (Proxy Type), and change other settings.
-The default parameter values are suitable for most tasks.
+If necessary, set the required number of threads for checking proxies (Check threads), select the proxy type (Proxy type), and change other settings.
+Default parameter values are suitable for most tasks.
 Save the settings as a new proxy checker.
-You cannot change and save settings for the default proxy checker.
+You cannot change and save the settings of the default proxy checker.

 Proxy sources are specified in files inside the folder named after the created proxy checker (files/proxy/.../):